 “Kiss the Sky for Me.”

-Remote teaching has reminded me of what I know about communicating with the discarnate, and other beings in alternate dimensions (please interpret that the way that makes sense to you).
-You know others are there, yet you are not with them, and seek communication and validation.
-It’s not exactly the same but teaching art class from… Continue reading “Kiss the Sky for Me.”
+Remote teaching has reminded me of what I know about trying to communicate with the discarnate.
+You know others are there, yet you are not with them, and seek validation.
+It’s not exactly the same but teaching art class from my kitchen makes me dig inside and hope my experience can help and inspire someone.
+I… Continue reading “Kiss the Sky for Me.”

 Palisades, and Screaming